precice/tutorials/HT/partitioned-heat/fenics-fenics/README.md

 Run
 ```
-python3 heat.py precice-config.xml -d
+python3 heat.py -d
 ```
 in the first shell to start the solver that computes the Dirichlet problem (left part of domain) and run
 ```
-python3 heat.py precice-config.xml -n
+python3 heat.py -n
 ```
 to start the solver that computes the Neumann problem (right part of domain).

+Please note that preCICE configuration file must have the following name: precice-config.xml and must be located in working directory.

 ## Visualization